thmyrk/developer-happiness-blog/_posts/2018-11-16-on-working-remotely-part-2.md

 *Are you willing to put additional effort into tackling the challenges that arise when employing remote workers?*

-If yes, then definitely it's you **should** employ remote workers.
+If yes, then definitely you **should** employ remote workers.
 Besides having a bigger pool of employees to choose from (not just your city and surroundings, but theoretically the *whole world*) there are another bunch of advantages described above, like the possibility of having **smaller employee turnover** or **better employee satisfaction and performance**.
 Just remember to handle **communication** properly and take care of your remote workers a little bit more than your on-site workers.